oriuminc/jenkins-inception/README.md

     ssh-copy-id root@$INCEPTION_IP
     knife solo bootstrap root@$INCEPTION_PROJECT --omnibus-version 10.16.2-1 --run-list 'role[jenkins]'

+    # Subsequent runs can be carried out like so:
+    knife solo cook $INCEPTION_PROJECT --skip-chef-check

 **Notes:** The [chef-solo-search][chef-solo-search] cookbook is simply a container for a library that allows for chef-server search functions that are not available in native chef-solo.
 See that project's README